kunesj/Mint-Y-Colora-Theme-Personal-Collection/README.md

 My personal Mint-Y-Colora Themes
 ================================

-Build some themes for current vesion of Cinnamon(3.8.9) included in Linux Mint 19, since both original Mint-Y-Colora-Theme-Collection and Mint-Y-Colora repos are outdated.
+I build some themes for current version of Cinnamon(3.8.9) included in Linux Mint 19, because both original Mint-Y-Colora-Theme-Collection and Mint-Y-Colora repos are outdated.

 Used repos: